Pearl City High School (Hawaii): Robotics

 The school participates in FIRST Robotics, an international competition where students design, build, and program robots to compete in various challenges, promoting skills in engineering, teamwork, and problem-solving.
 The school participates in the VEX Robotics competition as well.
 In 2023, the VEX Robotics team qualified for the 2023 VEX World Championship.

 Charger Band

 The Charger Marching Band has had variety of performances, including the 2000 and 2006 Tournament of Roses parade in Pasadena, California, the Hamamatsu Festival in Hamamatsu, Japan and the 2011 London's New Year's Day Parade in London, England.

 As part of the HIDOE Learning Center program, the school has a music learning center created specifically to increase and broaden the abilities of students who are interested in music.
 The program offers a variety of programs, including a jazz band, concert bands, and a marching band.

 Athletics

 The school participates in the Oahu Interscholastic Association (OIA).
 Pearl City High School has won numerous HHSAA state championships across various sports.
+Sports offered include air riflery, boys' baseball, basketball, bowling, canoe paddling, cross country, girls' flag football, football, golf, judo, soccer, girls' softball, soft tennis, swimming, tennis, track and field, volleyball, girls' water polo, and wrestling.